 Every year homeschoolers in the US face the hectic time between Thanksgiving and New Year’s.
 New homeschoolers often try to continue doing academics right up to each holiday and worry about how to get it all done.
 You can survive holiday homeschooling!
-Here are tips that I figured out in over 20 years of homeschooling.
+Here are tips on how to homeschool through the holidays that I figured out over 20 years of homeschooling.

 1. Get to a good stopping point in academic studies.